manferlo81/build-function/README.md

 ### Get Expression

-It gets a value of the variable identified by the `id` from the current virtual scope.
-If the variable if not found it will throw, unless it is inside a `typeof` transform operation.
+It gets a value of the variable identified by the `id` from the current environment.
+If the variable if not found, it will throw, unless it is inside a `typeof` transform operation.

 ***syntax***